-In February 2016, the FASB issued ASU 2016-02, Leases, which requires entities to report a right-to-use asset and liability for the obligation to make payments for all leases with the exception of those leases with a term of twelve months or less.
+In February 2016, the FASB issued ASU No. 2016-02, Leases, which requires entities to report a right-to-use asset and liability for the obligation to make payments for all leases with the exception of those leases with a term of twelve months or less.
 ASU 2016-02 is effective for annual reporting periods beginning after December 15, 2018.
-The Company is currently evaluating the impact of the pending adoption of ASU 2016-02 on its consolidated financial statements.
+The Company intends to adopt this standard on January 1, 2019 and is currently evaluating the impact it may have on its consolidated financial statements.